The module system on Leuven clusters#

 a Genius login node.
 The software package that is used as an example is

-called CP2K
+called CP2K.

 The first option is to load the cluster module corresponding to the node where you eventually want to use a certain software package.
 If you are planning to run jobs on the wICE batch partition, the commmand is: